 Helping Autistic Adults Find and Keep Employment

-Why do so many adults with autism struggle with finding and keeping a job?
+Why do so many autistic adults struggle with finding and keeping a job?
 The world simply isn’t built for neurodivergent people–but there are things employers can do to remedy that.

 Transitioning to Independence: 5 Online Resources to Help Neurodivergent Young Adults Find Jobs & Job Skills